KOGJulio/ESILV_classes_quantum/README.md

-# ESILV clases by Ana Filipa Carvalho with Quandela
+# ESILV classes with Quandela

 This repository serves the purpose of classes at ESILV on QUBO problems with Quantum Computation.